-Grievants may seek to resolve the matter through mediation.
-Grievants wishing to have a third party informally resolve the issue consult with the Dean of Student Affairs (student.affairs@uopeople.edu) who will attempt to facilitate a resolution.
+Grievant may seek to resolve the matter through mediation.
+Grievant wishing to have a third party informally resolve the issue should email (student.affairs@uopeople.edu) who will attempt to facilitate a resolution.
 Both parties must consent to participate in the confidential, voluntary process.
-The Dean of Student Affairs does not decide who is right or wrong, but rather mediates a conversation between the parties.
+Student Affairs does not decide who is right or wrong, but rather, acts impartially and mediates a conversation between the parties.
 Because it is a voluntary process, disciplinary action cannot be taken against the respondent and, once agreement has been reached, it is final and cannot be appealed.

-If, after 30 days, the Dean of Student Affairs deems it impossible to achieve a satisfactory resolution between the parties, the grievant can choose to close the matter or to file a formal complaint.
+If, after 30 days, Student Affairs deems it impossible to achieve a satisfactory resolution between the parties, the grievant can choose to close the matter or to file a formal complaint.